Kim Jae-gyu: Assassination of Park Chung-hee

 During the dinner, volatile political issues including demonstrations in Busan and the opposition leader Kim Young-sam were discussed with Park, with Chief Cha taking a hardline and Kim Jae-gyu calling for moderate measures, while Chief Presidential Secretary Kim was trying to steer the topic of discussion to small talk.
 Park rebuked Kim Jae-gyu for not being repressive enough in dealing with protesters and Kim Young-sam, whom Park said should be arrested.
 Each time the discussion drifted to other subjects, Cha continued to bring up the inability of KCIA to end the crisis and suggested that demonstrators and opposition lawmakers should be "mowed down with tanks."
 The rebukes from Park and especially Cha riled up Kim Jae-gyu.
-Kim Jae-gyu left the dining room to convene with his closest subordinates - former Marine colonel and KCIA Chief Agent Park Seon-ho and Army colonel and Kim Jae-gyu's secretary Park Heung-ju (no relations) - and said to them: "The chief of staff and deputy director are here as well.
+Kim Jae-gyu left the dining room to convene with his closest subordinates—former Marine colonel and KCIA Chief Agent Park Seon-ho and Army colonel and Kim Jae-gyu's secretary Park Heung-ju (no relations)—and said to them: "The chief of staff and deputy director are here as well.
 Today is the day."
 When asked if Park was included as a target, Kim Jae-gyu said yes.
-Kim Jae-gyu reentered the room with a semi-automatic Walther PPK pistol, shot Cha in the arm and then Park in the left chest.
+Kim Jae-gyu reentered the room with a semi-automatic Walther PPK pistol, shot Cha in the arm and Park in the left chest.
 He attempted to fire again on Cha, but the gun jammed.
 Cha fled to a bathroom adjacent to the dining room.
 Kim Jae-gyu came back with his subordinate's gun and again shot Cha, this time in the abdomen, and Park in the head, even though he was already dead.
 Upon hearing the initial shots, Park Seon-ho held two bodyguards in the waiting room at gunpoint and ordered them to put their hands up in hope of preventing further bloodshed, especially since he was a friend of one of the bodyguards.
 When the other bodyguard attempted to reach for a gun, Park fatally shot them both.
 At the same time, Colonel Park Heung-ju and two other KCIA agents stormed the kitchen and killed the remaining bodyguards.
 In the end, Park, Cha, three presidential bodyguards and a presidential chauffeur all died.